Gibbston River Trail, image supplied by Gibbston Valley Winery

 If a spot of al fresco dining is more your speed, pick up a picnic hamper from the Gibbston Valley Cheesery & Deli featuring their delicious washed rind and sheep's milk cheeses and a range of chutneys and pastes made with Central Otago fruit.

 For a casual bite to eat, Cargo Brewery at Waitiri Creek offers tasting platters, hot dogs and pizzas to go with its tasting boards of beers and local wines.
 If you’ve got the energy, you can take a break in their grassy outdoor area and play beach volleyball, cricket, football, croquet, or badminton.
 The Gibbston Tavern does wood-fired pizzas and a bar menu packed with crowd pleasing favourites like burgers, fish and chips and nachos.
 Enjoy their sunny sheltered garden.

-Kinross wine garden and outdoor dining
+Kinross wine garden

 Gibbston heritage sites

 Gibbston has some interesting historic sites that you can explore by bike.
 Experienced cyclists can take the steep Peregrine Loop track for a 2 km detour from the Gibbston River Trail along the Kawarau Gorge.
 Enjoy river views, historic timber bridges, and traces of Central Otago’s goldmining heritage.
 You can access this track from the Peregrine Wines car park.